Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Auth API.md

 ### Users Settings Put
 #### Description
-By using his username to access it, the user will be able to edit the user settings that have been allocated to him.
+By using the username to access setting, the user will be able to edit the user settings that have been allocated to him.
 You must fill out all the new information requested in the input fields described in the parameters section in order to update user settings.
 By establishing an instance of the **UsersController** class, which is accessed via the API client, the 'UsersSettingsPutAsync' method is called for this purpose.

 ```markdown